MAZ01001/other-projects/README.md

 > And when you want to enter text and click on a text field, the video element will not be tracked anymore unless moused over again.
 >
 > __Note__: The default behavior of key presses and other event listeners will be prevented.
-> By utilizing `Event.preventDefault()` and `Event.stopImmediatePropagation()`.
+> By utilizing `Event.preventDefault()` and `Event.stopImmediatePropagation()` while the controls are on.
 >
-> The following table will also be logged to the console, including a function to toggle the event listeners on/off.
+> The following table will also be logged to the console, including a function to toggle the controls on/off.
 > <details open><summary>keyboard controls</summary>
 >
 >      Keyboard (intended for QWERTZ) | Function